A recent report published in the Straits Times showed that 1 in 3 Singaporeans have snoring problems and Obstructive Sleep Apnea (OSA).

 This in turn leads to high blood pressure, lack of oxygen in the blood and hence, strokes, heart attacks and sudden death.

-Who should you see if you suspect that you have OSA?
+Who should you see if you suspect that you have obstructive sleep apnea?

-In Singapore, OSA patients are most commonly seen treated by ENT specialists.
+In Singapore, obstructive sleep apnea patients are most commonly seen treated by ENT specialists.

 At the clinic, you will have: